PranitaWaghmare/Solar-Powered-Floating-Waste-Collector/README.md

 ### Objectives
 The proposed work has objectives:
   1. To clean surface of water bodies.
-  2. To design a boat which will rotate 180 O at tis location directions.
+  2. To design a boat which will rotate 180 C at tis location directions.
   3. To use wireless technology for operation.
   4. To use renewable energy source for operation of boat.